BricksAndPieces/AutoWallpaper/README.md

 A wallpaper cycler that cycles images based on a topic that you provide.
 Only works on Apple devices

 **Usage**
--Download the jar file for this project (you must have java installed)
+- Download the jar file for this project (you must have java installed)

 - Run the jar using the command line

- `java -jar path/to/jar/AutoWallpaper.jar -topic TOPIC HERE -time TIME INTERVAL - unit TIME UNIT`

 - Enjoy!